himoremadna/youtube-search-discord-bot/README.md

-# youtube-search-discord-bot
+# Youtube Search Discord Bot
-Source code of a Youtube search Discord bot.
+This project was made for "TheRoyalFamily" but we decided to share this project's source code and make it a public project